Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

 <script src="https://gist.github.com/trikitrok/fa4a85345fbc40e641fce5035669886a.js"></script>

-we can notice that its only concern is how to obtain the list of gallery ads mapping them from the result of its collaborator `AdsRepository`, and it does not know anything about caching values.
-So the new design is more cohesive than in the original one.
+Wwe can notice that its only concern is how to obtain the list of gallery ads and mapping them from the result of its collaborator `AdsRepository`, and it does not know anything about caching values.
+So the new design is more cohesive than the original one.
 Notice how we removed both the `resetCache` method that was before polluting its interface only for testing purposes, and the flag argument, `useCache`, in the constructor.

 We also reduced its number of collaborators because there’s no need for a `Clock` anymore.
 That collaborator was needed for a different concern that is now taken care of in the decorator `CachedGalleryAdsRepository`.